Automatic Extrinsic Calibration Method for LiDAR and Camera Sensor Setups: Target Segmentation

 At the end of the segmentation stage, two clouds $\mathcal{P}_{p}$ must have been generated, one per sensor involved in the calibration.
 Each represents the 3D location of the reference points (the centers of the target holes) for a single static scene in the coordinate frame attached to the respective sensor.

 These data would be enough to find the transform representing the relative pose of the sensors.
-However, different sources of noise inherent to the method (e.g., sensor noise and non-deterministic procedures such as RANSAC) can affect the accuracy of the result.
+However, different sources of error inherent to the method (e.g., sensor noise, sparsity of data, and non-deterministic procedures such as RANSAC) can affect the accuracy of the result.
 To increase the robustness of the algorithm, we augment the information available by repeatedly applying the segmentation step and accumulating the results in two different ways.